 As the world’s population grows, we’ll need all forms of energy—crude oil, natural gas, renewables—to meet rising global energy demand.

-- Enbridge's capital spending in Quebec, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $4 million;
+- Enbridge's capital spending in Quebec, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $34.1 million.

-- Our operating and administrative expenditures in Quebec, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $303 million;
+- Our operating and administrative expenditures in Quebec, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $45 million.

-- Across Canada, our capital spending exceeded $2.86 billion, while our operating and administrative expenditures exceeded $3.09 billion (including expenditures by our natural gas utilities).
+- Across Canada, our capital expenditures totaled $2.47 billion, while our operating and administrative expenditures totaled $2.96 billion (including expenditures by our natural gas utilities).

-- Enbridge paid $1 million in property tax across Quebec for our energy generation projects, pipelines and related facilities, such as storage facilities and pump stations;
+- Enbridge paid $995,000 in property tax across Quebec for our energy generation projects, pipelines and related facilities, such as storage facilities and pump stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge paid more than $7.6 million in base salary to our Quebec-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid $9.6 million in total wages to our Quebec-based permanent and temporary employees—much of that injected directly into the provincial economy; and

-- Enbridge invested $584,060 in community-strengthening initiatives across Quebec—and supported numerous not-for-profit agencies in the province—aligned to our three focus areas of health and safety, environment, and community;
+- In 2021, through our Fueling Futures program, Enbridge invested $75,700 in community-strengthening initiatives across Quebec—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.

-- Enbridge’s various employee-driven United Way campaigns from across Canada and the U.S. raised $9 million.
-That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations;
+- Enbridge’s various employee-driven United Way campaigns across North America raised more than $5.4 million in 2021.
+That total, which includes employee donations, special events and corporate matching, helps sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.